Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

   = Game Elements

-  #grid(
-    columns: (1fr, 1fr),
-    rows: 6,
-    gutter: 20pt,
-    align: horizon,
-    [
   == Field
   The field is composed of the following parts:

-      - Corners (4)
-        - #emph[2 positive corners]
-        - #emph[2 negative corners]
+  #grid(columns: (1fr, 1fr),
+  [
     - Rings (48)
       - #emph[24 rings per alliance]
     - Mobile Goals (5)
       - #emph[1 autonomous neutral goal]
     - Stakes (4)
       - #emph[1 stake per alliance]
       - #emph[2 neutral stakes]
+  ],
+  [
     - Ladder (1)
       - #emph[Including the High Stake]
-    ],
-    [
-      #image("images/game-analysis/field1.png"),
-    ],
-    [
+    - Corners (4)
+      - #emph[2 positive corners]
+      - #emph[2 negative corners]
+  ])

+  #align(center, image("images/game-analysis/field1.png", width: 5.5in, height: 5.5in))

   == Corner
   The corners are 12” by 12” locations in which mobile goals can be placed to add or subtract points from either alliance.

-      Rings placed on mobile goals inside the positive corner are worth double the points while rings placed on mobile goals inside the negative corner are reduced to zero points.
+  Rings placed on mobile goals inside the positive corner are worth double the points while rings placed on mobile goals inside thenegative corner are reduced to zero points.

-    ],
-    [

-    ],
-    [
+  #align(center, image("images/game-analysis/corner1.png"))

   == Ring
   The rings are the primary scoring objects in High Stakes.

-Each ring on a stake is worth 1 point and the top ring on a stake is worth 3 points.
+  The color of a ring determines which alliance it scores points for.
+Each ring on a stake is worth 1 point and the top ring on a stack ofrings is worth 3 points.

-    ],
-    [
+  #align(center, [
     #image("images/game-analysis/ring1.png")
     #image("images/game-analysis/ring2.png")
-    ],
-    [
+  ])

   == Mobile Goal
   The mobile goals are the secondary scoring objects in High Stakes.

-      Mobile goals can be possessed by the robot and placed inside Corners to earn more points, depending on the number of rings on the mobile goal.
+  Mobile goals can be possessed by the robot and placed inside Corners to earn more points, depending on the number of rings on the mobilegoal.

-    ],
-    [
-      #image("images/game-analysis/mogo1.png")
-      #image("images/game-analysis/mogo2.png")
-    ],
-    [
+  #align(center, grid(columns: 2,
+    [#image("images/game-analysis/mogo1.png")],
+    [#image("images/game-analysis/mogo2.png")]
+  ))

-      == Stakes
+  == Wall Stakes
-      The stakes are the tertiary scoring objects in High Stakes.
+  The wall stakes are the tertiary scoring objects in High Stakes.

-    ],
-    [
-      #image("images/game-analysis/stake2.png")
-      #image("images/game-analysis/stake1.png")
-    ],
-    [
+  Wall stakes are either neutral or alliance-specific, meaning the color of the wall stake determines which alliance can score points on it.Neutral wall stakes are nine inches taller than alliance wall stakes,making them more difficult to score on.

+  Rings scored on wall stakes are worth the same amount of points asrings scored on mobile goals.

+  #align(center + bottom, grid(columns: 2,
+    [#image("images/game-analysis/stake2.png")],
+    [#image("images/game-analysis/stake1.png")]
+  ))

   == Ladder
   The ladder is the endgame scoring object in High Stakes.

-The ladder has three levels and the High Stake is located atop the vertical post nearest to the audience side of the Field.
+  The ladder has three levels and the High Stake is located atop thevertical post nearest to the audience side of the Field.

   A robot elevated inside the first level is worth 3 points.
-A robot elevated inside the second level is worth 6 points.
-A robot elevated inside the third level is worth 12 points.
+A robotelevated inside the second level is worth 6 points.
+A robot elevatedinside the third level is worth 12 points.

-    ],
-    [
   #image("images/game-analysis/ladder1.png")
-    ]
-  )
 ]

 #create-frontmatter-entry(title: "Table of Contents")[ #components.toc() ]